Eleanor Agnes Lee: Adult life

 Lee's father was against the idea of her and her sisters marrying.
 When Lee attended a friend's wedding, her father wrote to her saying, "I hope that this is the last wedding that you will attend."
 He again wrote, to a relative, "there was a great rage for matrimony, and the fever seemed to be contagious.
-It made me anxious to extricate Anges", when she began helping another friend in marriage preparations.
+It made me anxious to extricate Agnes", when she began helping another friend in marriage preparations.
 Nevertheless, she was courted by William Orton Williams, a childhood friend and cousin on her mother's side.
 Williams proposed to Lee, but she turned down the offer.
 Her father did not consider Williams to be a good match for Lee.

 During the American Civil War, Lee and her sisters and mother knitted socks and gloves for Confederate soldiers and worked in hospitals for wounded soldiers.
 She and Anne were sent to Ravensworth, their cousin's plantation in Fairfax County, Virginia.
 That spring, they joined her mother and sister at White House, another relative's plantation along the Pamunkey River.
 The family were placed under house arrest by the Union Army but were released after General George B. McClellan arranged for them to be sent across Confederate lines to join Robert E. Lee in Richmond.

 In the summer of 1861, Lee and her sister, Anne, stayed at Clydale, the summer home of Dr. Richard Stuart, in King George County, Virginia.
 Shortly thereafter, they made a trip to Stratford Hall, their family's seat and the birthplace of their father.
 In 1867, she accompanied her father and mother on a trip to Greenbrier White Sulphur Springs.
 In the summer of 1868 she went with her family to the Warm Springs in Bath County, Virginia.
 After the Civil War had ended, she moved to Lexington, Virginia with her family, where her father accepted the position as president of Washington University.
 During this time, she had a number of suitors, including an astronomy professor from the Virginia Military Institute, but she declined their offers for marriage.

 In 1870, upon the advice of the family physicians, Lee accompanied her father on an extended trip to Georgia to help care for him.
 When her father died later that year, she dressed him for his funeral.

 In August 1862, Anne contracted typhoid fever, and Lee moved with her to Jones Springs in Warren County, North Carolina to help her with treatment.
 Agnes would often climb into bed with her sister to help keep her body warm during the illness.
 On October 20, 1862, Anne died.
 Her last words were reportedly to her mother, asking "where's Agnes?"
 Her sister's death devastated Lee.
 The following year, her cousin and former beau, William Orton Williams, was executed by hanging after being convicted by the United States Army as a Confederate spy.
 She reportedly never recovered from his death.